devmachinist/Xavier/README.md

 ## Information

 - Xavier is experimental and should be treated as such.
 - Known to cause thread pool starvation while using Devmachinist.Xavier.AOT .
-Simply stop the app when done testing and use the Xavier.Memory.Init(root,destination,assembly) for production.
+Simply stop the app when done testing and use the memory.Init(root,destination,assembly) for production.

 ## Contributing